sergueik/puppetmaster_vagrant/README.md

 * See also [A modern Puppet Master from scratch](http://stdout.no/a-modern-puppet-master-from-scratch/)
 * [Provisioning a Windows box with Vagrant, Chocolatey and Puppet](www.tzehon.com/2014/01/20/provisioning-a-windows-box-with-vagrant-chocolatey-and-puppet-part-1/)
 * [Vagrant Boxes for playing with Puppet on Windows (but not boxes...](https://github.com/ferventcoder/vagrant-windows-puppet) specifically for DSC

+* branch puppet_43 contains file and directory changes required to provision the vm via Puppet 4.3